AgoraIO/agora_doc_source/en-US/markdown/Full-path Accelerator/integrate_fpa_sdk_okhttp.md

     ```java
     okHttpClient  = oldOkHttpClient.newBuilder()
-                 // Register the internal HTTP proxy provided by the FpaProxyService object
+                 // Registers the internal HTTP proxy provided by the FpaProxyService object
                  .proxy(new Proxy(HTTP, new InetSocketAddress("127.0.0.1", FpaProxyService.getInstance().getHttpProxyPort())))
                  .build();
     ```